boinkor-net/hoopsnake/docs/authentication.md

 2. Generate one on [the oauth clients page](https://login.tailscale.com/admin/settings/oauth) and bind it to that tag.
-2. Set the env variable `TS_API_CLIENT_ID` to the client ID
+2. Write the client ID to a file and pass its pathname as `-clientIdFile`
-3. Set the env variable `TS_API_CLIENT_SECRET` to the client secret
+3. Write the client secret to another file and pass its pathname as `-clientSecretFile`.
+4. (You can also set `TS_API_CLIENT_ID` and `TS_API_CLIENT_SECRET` env
+   variables if those are more convenient.
+But you can't mix and match the environment variable / file strategy.)
-4. Run `headscale ...` and it should be a proper tailscale oauth client.
+4. Run `hoopsnake ...` and it should be a proper tailscale oauth client.

 ### other considerations: Cleaning out old device entries